dpurnam/scripts/README.md

   - Set up or Update a TLSA record (used for MTA-STS and DANE features of Stalwart) on an associated Cloudflare Account

 - Device Availability Manager - [WakeMyPotata](https://github.com/dpurnam/scripts/tree/main/WakeMyPotata)
-  - Automatically boot up a device after AC power outage (now supports both battery-powered as well as battery-less devices)
+  - Automatically boot up a device after AC power outage.
+Now supports both battery-powered as well as battery-less devices!